MyPitit/itv-a-la-carte/README.md

 # itv à la carte

-This app is developed using pure vanilla JavaScript, by Mireia Sangalo (@MyPitit).
+This app is developed using pure vanilla JavaScript, by [Mireia Sangalo](http://mireiasangalo.com/) ([@MyPitit](https://github.com/MyPitit)).

+Old project presented on 24 of May 2016, click [here](https://github.com/MyPitit/itv-apis) to see the full project.

 ## Architecture